 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For Coding Specialists, more experience in the field does not usually mean bigger paychecks.
-Average salaries for inexperienced employees average out to around $36K, but folks who have five to 10 years of experience earn a higher median of $41K.
-On average, Coding Specialists make $44K following one to two decades on the job.
-Veterans who have worked for more than two decades do tend to make the most in the end; the median pay for this group is $51K.
+For Coding Specialists, level of experience appears to be a somewhat less important part of the salary calculation — more experience does not correlate to noticeably higher pay.
+Workers with less than five years' experience earn around $37K on average, and those who have five to 10 years under their belts see a higher median salary of $41K.
+People with 10 to 20 years of experience make an average of about $42K in this role.
+Veterans who have worked for more than two decades do tend to make the most in the end; the median pay for this group is $49K.

 Related Job Salaries